payskyCompany/paybutton-sdk/README.md

 ```
 1-JDK installed on your machine with minimum version 1.7 .
 2-Android Studio
-3-Create new Android project in Android Studio to use SDK or if you have created a project before with minSdkVersion 21 Lollipop.
+3-Create new Android project in Android Studio to use SDK or if you have created a project before with minSdkVersion api version 17.
-4-Android project should be support minimum sdk 21 Lollipop.
 ```

 ### Installing